steven4354/EVM-Token-Bridge/README.md

+# Notes

+I think the permit contract wouldn't work if the bridge is supposed to be between an EVM and also a non-EVM chain

+An approach would be to reuse all the functions in the Router contracts as an interface and remove the Erc20Permit code inside them to use an oracle instead

 # EVM Token Bridge Simulator

 - This version of the project uses ERC20 Permit mechanism to lock the tokens into the source router contract